kenlhlui/pydatacuration-p/docs/wsl2-logon_failure/README.md

     ```

    <img src="03_enter_command.gif" width="70%" height="70%">
 4. You should now be able to access the WSL2.
-Check the ['after restart' guide](/docs/after_restart/README.md) to see how to run the tool after restarting the computer.
+Check the ['after restart' guide](/docs/after_restart/README.md) to see how to run the tool after restarting the computer or exiting the terminal.